 Searching at the county level provides you with a broad search of all arrestees in Lake County.
 If a person is currently incarcerated in the Lake County Detention Facility and you have sufficient information to identify them, a search at this level is a great place to start.

-The second option is to narrow your search to specific local police departments that serve cities throughout Lake County.
+The second option is to narrow your search to specific local police departments that serve cities throughout the county.
 This is a great choice if you are trying to obtain incident or police reports and you know the arresting agency.
 This may be the only way to access any data if the person was arrested in the last 24 hours and you need the information immediately, as county databases can lag.

 Below is information to assist you in performing either type of search in Lake County, Ohio.

-Search for Arrests Through the Lake County Sheriff’s Office
+Look Up Arrest Records Through the Lake County Sheriff’s Office

 The jail data provided by the sheriff’s office contains a dated PDF of individuals incarcerated in the Lake County Adult Detention Facility, in alphabetical order by last name.
 This report is provided on a daily basis, and a searcher can access these reports for a period of 7 days.